isaacmirandacampos/appShoes/README.md

 ## Challege

 This challenge of creating an app based on the netshoes app.
-I used redux and redux-saga for global states, Reactotron for debug, Styled-components for stylization.
+I used  redux and redux-saga for global states, React Hooks, Reactotron for debug, Styled-components for stylization.
 This app communicate with fake REST API.

-in last moment, i changed the code for React hooks.